azvoleff/lspathrow/README.md

 The `wrspathrow` package includes the full Worldwide Reference System (WRS) 1 and WRS 2 grids used by NASA for cataloging Landsat scenes.
-The package allows fetching the path and row numbers for a given spatial object, or conversely, to fetch a SpatialPolygonsDataFrame of a given path and row.
+The package allows fetching the path and row numbers for a given spatial object, or conversely, allows fetching a SpatialPolygonsDataFrame of the area covered by a given path and row.

 ## Package Installation